 The ability to live in a smokefree home is a choice that everyone should have.
 Unfortunately for those who live in multi-family buildings such as apartments and condominiums, breathing secondhand smoke from neighboring units has become a real health problem.
-Secondhand smoke exposure is dangerous at any level, and secondhand smoke often times seeps into neighboring units through cracks in the walls, ventilation systems and open windows.
+Secondhand smoke exposure is dangerous at any level, and it often times seeps into neighboring units through cracks in the walls, ventilation systems and open windows.

-Communities across the state have taken steps to address this issue, by passing laws that limit or prohibit smoking in and around multi-family housing, including the establishment of non-smoking units and non-smoking common areas.
+Communities across the state have taken steps to address this issue by passing laws that limit or prohibit smoking in and around multi-family housing, including the establishment of non-smoking units and non-smoking common areas.
 We track these policies and provide resources for anyone wishing to implement similar policies in their own communities.
 These resources are below: